Equilateral pentagon: Tiling

-There are two infinite families of equilateral convex pentagons that tile the plane, one having two adjacent supplementary angles and the other having two non-adjacent supplementary angles.
-Some of those pentagons can tile in more than one way, and there is one sporadic example of an equilateral pentagon that can tile the plane but does not belong to either of those two families; its angles are roughly 89°16', 144°32.5', 70°55', 135°22', and 99°54.5', no two supplementary.
+There are two infinite families of equilateral convex pentagons that tile the plane, one having two adjacent supplementary angles and the other having two non-adjacent supplementary angles; these families belong to monohedral type 1 and type 2 respectively, the latter family having two special cases that also fit types 4 and 8.
+Each family has one degree of freedom, and they intersect at the degenerate pentagon with one angle of 180°.
+Some of those pentagons can tile in more than one way, and there is one sporadic example of an equilateral pentagon that can tile the plane but does not belong to either of those two families; it belongs to type 7 and its angles are roughly 89°16', 144°32.5', 70°55', 135°22', and 99°54.5', no two supplementary.